When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Approach

-We employed the dimensionality reduction step using WEKA's \cite{weka} information gain \cite{infogain} attribute selection criterion, which evaluates the difference between the entropy of the distribution of classes and the Shannon entropy of the conditional distribution of classes given a particular feature.
-Information gain can be thought of as measuring the amount of information that the observation of the value of an attribute gives about the class label associated with the example.
+We applied the first dimensionality reduction step using WEKA's information gain attribute selection criterion~\cite{weka}, which evaluates the difference between the entropy of the distribution of classes and the Shannon entropy of the conditional distribution of classes given a particular feature~\cite{infogain}.

-In order to reduce the total size and sparsity of the feature vector, we retained only those features that individually had non-zero information gain.
+The second dimensionality reduction step was based on correlation based feature selection, which generates a feature-class and feature-feature correlation matrix.
+The selection method then evaluates the worth of a subset of attributes by considering the individual predictive ability of each feature along with the degree of redundancy between them~\cite{hall1999correlation}.
+Feature selection is performed iteratively with greedy hillclimbing and backtracking ability by adding attributes that have the highest correlation with the class to the list of selected features.